 Given the well-publicised delays, costs and the overall ‘workload crisis’ in the Family Law Courts, Alliance Family Law is committed to keeping clients out of court wherever possible.
-In particular, we will give client advice on their prospects in Court that they do not like, e.g. where we assess a client may be at risk of adverse findings under cross-examination, or facing a negative judicial decision.
 We are very careful not to give clients the advice they want to hear, or to give them false hopes about potential outcomes.
+In particular, we may give clients advice on their prospects in Court that they do not like, e.g. where we assess a client may be at risk of adverse findings under cross-examination, or facing a negative judicial decision.
 Sometimes we have to give clients frank advice about their past actions, the potential implications of those actions, and both our and their obligations.
 This kind of advice is often not received well, and clients very occasionally choose to seek the advice they want to hear from another firm.
 This happens to all law firms.

-If a former client has a genuine grievance about our conduct we suggest they use the appropriate channels to mediate their concerns.
-We never respond to cheap shots on social media.
+If a former client has a genuine grievance about our conduct we encourage them to discuss it with us.
+If we can’t reach a resolution we encourage an approach to mediate their concerns.

 Alliance Family Law provides legal services to a wide ranging clientele in various stages after separation.
 Some of our clients are in a state of shock, grief or great anger.
 Others are very amicable, feeling ok about things, and wanting to sort matters out with the minimum fuss and cost.
 Others are experiencing trauma, or mental health issues.
 We treat all our clients in an ethical and respectful way and help them to maintain their dignity whilst navigating the family law system in a professional partnership.
 We use well known dispute resolution methods such as mediation, arbitration or round table settlement conferences.
 We also use newer, more creative methods of resolving disputes using ‘collaborative practice’.